 This lesson is appropriate for children ages 11 and up.
 Students model the photosynthesis reaction by building the products (glucose and oxygen) from the reactants (carbon dioxide and water).
 Students can model cellular respiration and build starch and cellulose to show how plants use glucose.

 The topic of photosynthesis is a fundamental concept in biology, chemistry, and earth science.
 Educational studies have found that despite classroom presentations, most students retain their naïve idea that a plant’s mass is mostly derived from the soil, and not from the air.
-To call students’ attention to this misconception, at the beginning of this lesson we will provide a surprising experimental result so that students will confront their mental mistake.
+To call students’ attention to this misconception, at the beginning of the lesson we provide a surprising experimental result so that students will confront their mental mistake.
 Next, students better envision photosynthesis by modeling where the atoms come from in this important process that produces food for the planet.
 Using models, students will utilize the atoms from carbon dioxide and water to build glucose and oxygen.
 Additionally, students can model cellular respiration and build both cellulose and starch from the same glucose molecules to demonstrate how glucose becomes incorporated into the structures of the plants we see around us.

-The following LEGO bricks are the minimum required (per kit/2 students) for the Photosynthesis Lesson:
+The following LEGO bricks are the minimum required per kit for the Photosynthesis Lesson:

 - 36 red bricks (2x4)